s-londono/java-lab/notebooks/spring/springboot-testing.md

 https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications

-If your test is @Transactional, it rolls back the transaction at the end of each test method by default.
+If your test class is @Transactional, it rolls back the transaction at the end of each test method by default.
 However, as using this arrangement with either RANDOM_PORT or DEFINED_PORT implicitly provides a real servlet environment, the HTTP client and server run in separate threads and, thus, in separate transactions.
 Any transaction initiated on the server does not roll back in this case.

 In case the test transaction should be committed in a Transactional method or class, add the following as first line of the method: